jakir-ruet/mastering-with-python/README.md

 File handling is an important part of any web application.
 Python has several functions for creating, reading, updating, and deleting files.

-1.  "r" - Read Default value.
+1. `r` - Read Default value.
 Opens a file for reading, error if the file does not exist
-2.  "a" - Append Opens a file for appending, creates the file if it does not exist
+2. `a` - Append Opens a file for appending, creates the file if it does not exist
-3.  "w" - Write Opens a file for writing, creates the file if it does not exist
+3. `w` - Write Opens a file for writing, creates the file if it does not exist
-4.  "x" - Create: Creates the specified file, returns an error if the file exists
+4. `x` - Create: Creates the specified file, returns an error if the file exists
-5.  "t" - Text: Default value.
+5. `t` - Text: Default value.
 Text mode
-6.  "b" - Binary: Binary mode (e.g. images)
+6. `b` - Binary: Binary mode (e.g. images)
 7. "+" - Read-Write: Opens a file for updating (reading and writing)

 - - -